 Output 1.3 Development of Tier 2 activity data for Mauritius’s land transport sector (road, Metro), augmented by gender and socio-economic usage data

-Lead entities involved: Ministry of Environment, Solid Waste Management and Climate Change in collaboration with the National Land Transport Authority and Statistics Mauritius.
+Lead entities involved: Ministry of Environment, Solid Waste Management and Climate Change in collaboration with the National Land Transport Authority (under the aegis of the Ministry of Land Transport and Light Rail) and Statistics Mauritius.
 See Table 3.
 Project Stakeholders for further information on the involvement of each stakeholder by output.

 This output will result in improved transport statistics in Mauritius, which will directly contribute to improving the estimates of the national GHG emission inventory and will facilitate the design and implementation of mitigation actions in the transport sector.
 This output will also result in improved capacity on 2006 IPCC methodologies in the relevant institutions of the country.